 What should you expect your foot orthotics to do?

 Foot orthotics serve one purpose; to create symmetry and level out your hips which allows the core to function better.
 Some of us have been told that it is for plantar fasciitis, shin pain, knee pain, back pain etc. and may use them because these areas feel better when you wear them.
 If this is what you were told or believe, you may be disappointed since someone with tight myofascia that has become dysfunctional (myofascia is formed according to the forces placed upon it so if you are built asymmetrically, the fascia will reflect that and distort your hips, even with an orthotic).
 In other words, it takes more than just a foot orthotic for most people to feel better.

-Basically, foot orthotics change the rules of the game for chronic pain suffers.
+Basically, foot orthotics change the rules of the game for chronic pain sufferers.
 By leveling the pelvis, an orthotic which is only a brace rather than a treatment will help you engage your core better, and feel better too.
-Treatments that help the myofascia include myofascial release (Active Release Technique is a style of this), Graston or instrument assisted soft tissue treatment and chiropractic manipulation which will restore motion and resilience to movement of the body that tight fascia has affected.
-Basically, the orthotics help things stay looser by creating symmetry.
+Treatments that help the myofascia include myofascial release (Active Release Technique is a style of this), Graston or instrument-assisted soft tissue treatment, and chiropractic manipulation which will restore motion and resilience to movement of the body that tight fascia has affected.
+Basically, orthotics help things stay looser by creating symmetry.
 This is why having them in your shoes all the time is essential, and during the summer, foot orthotics with good arch support can replace your foot orthotic.

 If you are not sure about what is best for you, ask us.
-Process of elimination may be the best way to help you figure that out.
+The process of elimination may be the best way to help you figure that out.